Ensembl/ensembl-dauphin-style-compiler/readme.md

 2. Call `./build.sh` this will ask you a set of questions about debugging output and port details.
 Once you accept the settings it will build the browser and start a server on the port you specified.
 If you are unsure what settings to use you can do with the default / suggested settings
 3. Go to http://127.0.0.1:PORT replacing PORT with the one defined during **2.**

+Once you have ran `./build.sh` you can start the front end service by using `python server.py PORT`, ` python -m http.server PORT` or any other http server.

 You should now see something like this :-
 ![Genome browser running locally](doc/images/browser-screenshot.png)